Rule syntax

 , andnot in

-infix operators. - Function
+infix operators. - Strings, together with the

 re.match()